JJ/github-pr-contains-action/README.md

 ## Contributing to development

 Any suggestion, but report, etc, is appreciated.
-Please use issues.
+Please use [issues](https://github.com/JJ/github-pr-contains-action/issues) for doing that.

 ## History